Zoyak619/Zoya-Portfolio/README.md

 What did you most enjoy implementing?

-I really enjoyed connecting everything to the database and running SQL queries in Python.
+I really enjoyed connecting everything to the database and running SQL queries in python.
 It felt like a big step up from working with CSVs.
 I also liked getting my unit tests to pass because it was a good way to see that my logic was actually working.
 Adding the view orders by status feature was fun too because it made the app feel more complete.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Challenges I faced?